openwdl/wdl/SPEC.md

 # Input and Output Formats

 WDL uses [JSON](https://www.json.org) as its native serialization format for task and workflow inputs and outputs.
 The specifics of these formats are described below.

+Numbers in JSON inputs, JSON outputs, and files read by `read_json` follow the JSON number grammar rather than the WDL source-literal grammar.
+They must also be within the range of the WDL type to which they are deserialized.
+In particular, JSON does not permit base prefixes, leading zeros, a leading `+`, a trailing decimal point, a leading decimal point, `NaN`, or `Infinity`.

 All WDL implementations are required to support the standard JSON input and output formats.
 WDL compliance testing is performed using test cases whose inputs and expected outputs are given in these formats.
 A WDL implementation may choose to provide additional input and output mechanisms so long as they are documented, and/or tools are provided to interconvert between engine-specific input and the standard JSON format, to foster interoperability between tools in the WDL ecosystem.